moderncampus/cms-examples/gadget-starter/README.md

                       - ``site`` if you are linking a metadta to a site.
 - **mime_type** - the unique identifier, think of this as a database name.
 - **id** - The id of the metadata content you wish to delete.
 Generally recieved when creating or listing metadata for a given mime type or after creating a new metadata.
-- **item** - This specifies the path or id of the OU Campus data model you would like the metadata to be 'attached' to.
+- **item** - This specifies the path or id of the Omni CMS data model you would like the metadata to be 'attached' to.
 Based on the ``link_type`` used the values are the following:
                     - If the ``page`` link_type is used, provide a page path.
                     - If the ``asset`` link_type is used provide an asset id.
                     - If the ``directory`` link_type is used provide a directory path.